erutan/sierra-conditions/content/conditions/roads.md

 ## Caltrans Road Conditions

 This information is very accurate and updated often.

-### By Highway

 If you know the highway you're looking for (120, 108, 88, etc) enter it on the [road information page](https://roads.dot.ca.gov/roadscell.php).

-### Visually via Interactive Map

 From webcams to closures to traffic, there's a lot of information available at the [Caltrans Quickmap](http://quickmap.dot.ca.gov/) - under 'options' webcams, and message signs are often very useful, as well as all of the road conditions.

 ## Yosemite